Meet5703/customExpressGenerator/README.md

 └── package.json

 ## README
 The README file is designed to provide comprehensive information about the project and its structure.
-It includes details on usage, preloaded modules, and the boilerplate structure of the generated project.
+It includes details on usage taileindcss cdn, preloaded modules, and the boilerplate structure of the generated project.